 - It’s personal

 - It calls for human interaction rather than bots

 - Even so, it is less intrusive than a phone call.

 2. 80% of customers use texting for business

 That’s a massive number if you consider the various modes of communication businesses have at their disposal.
 No wonder then that more and more businesses have started investing in text marketing tools that:

-- Can send out broadcasts to thousands of prospects
+- Can send out text broadcasts to thousands of prospects.

-- Engage in valuable, personalized conversations with them
+- Engage in valuable, personalized conversations with peer-to-peer texting.

 3. 75% of all customers are happy to receive text messages from brands after they opt-in